 The Scheme's assets include additional voluntary contributions (AVCs) paid by members.
 At retirement, these funds are used to buy benefits for members on a money-purchase basis, with no possibility of profit or loss for the Scheme.
 In my valuation I have excluded these assets and the corresponding liability.
-The market value of assets at the valuation date (excluding insured money purchase Additional Voluntary Contribution funds) was £803m as shown in the audited accounts for the Scheme for the period ending on the valuation date.
+The market value of assets at the valuation date (excluding insured money purchase Additional Voluntary Contribution funds) was £905m.